Legal requirements for a Civil Wedding in Italy with a legally binding ceremony for foreigners.

 For a divorced woman with a null marriage or a widow for less than 300 days, the Italian court’s authorization will be required with a certificate from the Court of Appeal.

-Before the wedding day, the spouses must go to the town hall for a declaration showing the non-existence of the impediments referred to in art.
+If both the spouses are foreign not resident in Italy, take into account that before the wedding day, they must go to the town hall for a declaration showing the non-existence of the impediments referred to in art.
 85, 86, 87 n.
 1-2-4, 88, and 89 of the Italian Civil Code.

-Please note that if one of the spouses is resident in Italy, public marriage banns will need to be published for 15 consecutive days in the town-hall selected.
+If one of the spouses is resident in Italy, public marriage banns (pubblicazioni) will need to be published for 15 consecutive days in the town-hall selected.
 Only after this period, your wedding can be celebrated.